 Every week you do a 4 question “check-in” and get a brand new customized plan to follow.
 So each week the food suggestions change and depending on how much weight you lose in a week it will change up your portions or when you eat certain foods.

 Week One was an adjustment but completely doable.
-I convinced my family to join in me in this journey and having them do it too has made it a lot easier.
+I convinced my family to join me in this journey and have them do it too has made it a lot easier.
 I always suggest doing meal plans with a buddy.
 I found as I started logging my foods and looking at the plan in more detail though that their website needs some work.
 I also thought some of the portions sizes were way too much. he does say that you can eat what you can until you get full, but who needs 3 slices of bread for breakfast, that seemed like too much for me.
 I made some edits along the way with serving sizes and ate what I needed to feel full, but not stuffed.

 Guys, I’m NEVER hungry on this plan. not even once.
 I never craved anything either and that in itself is seriously shocking.
 I loved getting to eat so many servings of fruit, something I used to avoid doing because I was so afraid of the carbs (sugars) in fruit.

 Cheat Meals.
 Dr. Goglia encourages a cheat meal once a week.
 The first week the cheat meal didn’t affect the scale or my results but during week two I went more all out and the scale the next morning was horrifying.
-In my personal opinion, and what I will be doing from now on, is having a healthy treat/cheat instead of going all out, unless i’m seriously craving something.
+In my personal opinion, and what I will be doing from now on, is having a healthy treat/cheat instead of going all out, unless I’m seriously craving something.
 I definitely regretted my decision to have a cheat meal because it slowed down my progress and to me wasn’t worth the meal.
 You live and you learn though, am I right?

 My Results.
 I lost about two pounds a week, which is a healthy weight-loss per week.
 However, I gained about 3 of those pounds back during my cheat meal and then lost them again and am back down the 4 pounds (after 2 days of being back on plan).
 Over all, I was pleased to see the scale moving in the down direction instead of up and the best part is I feel pretty lean.

-Here are a few meals and grocery hauls from the last two weeks. everything I ate was really delish and I even was able to stay on plan (other than higher levels of sodium) while eating at Chipotle and Shophouse!
+Here are a few meals and grocery hauls from the last two weeks.
+Everything I ate was really delish and I even was able to stay on plan (other than higher levels of sodium) while eating at Chipotle and Shophouse!

 Whew, that was a lot, if you made it all the way down here to the bottom, CONGRATS! let me know if you plan on starting this meal plan or how you are eating/plan you are following at the moment in the comments below.
 To sign up for the program click here.